- Food & Booze

 Weekend Eatinerary: Noosa

-For years Noosa has been known as the capital of golden tans, bikini bodies beach hair – but little did the city slickers know what an absolute foodie hub it is.
+For years Noosa has been known as the capital of golden tans, bikini bodies, and beach hair – but little did the city slickers know what an absolute foodie hub it is.

-Throw away your ideas of Surf Clubs, fish & chips and sinking XXXX on the sand (although they all sound delicious), Noosa is so much more than just its pristine beaches, especially during the cooler months when nothing is more comforting than a latte in one of their many cosy cafés.
+Throw away your ideas of surf clubs, fish ‘n’ chips and sinking XXXX on the sand (although they all sound delicious), Noosa is so much more than just its pristine beaches, especially during the cooler months when nothing is more comforting than a latte in one of their many cosy cafés.

 Getting looser at Noosa requires a gorgeous resort to call home for the weekend, and our pick of the bunch is Sofitel Noosa.
-Located in the heart of the action on Hasting Street, Sofitel is super chic and the perfect home base for your foodie adventures.
-Beach House is on site, featuring epic degustations and Sunday Dinners with celebrity chef Peter Kuruvita, as well as a riverfront bar and a luxury poolside cabana, complete with butler service, massages and drinks – Kim who?
+Located in the heart of the action on Hasting Street, Sofitel is super chic and the perfect base for your foodie adventures.
+Beach House is on site, featuring epic degustations and Sunday dinners with celebrity chef Peter Kuruvita, as well as a riverfront bar and a luxury poolside cabana complete with butler service, massages and drinks – Kim who?

-Once the luggage is stowed away, set your sights on a Noosa classic: Bistro C. Boasting a view that will make you want to pack up and move to the coast STAT – Bistro C is an absolute treasure trove.
-Their breakfasts are particularly bang on, with favourites including sticky BBQ pork, spring onion and rice noodle omelettes, and toasted carrot and chia seed bagels with smoked salmon, eggy remoulade, edamame and flatbread.
+Once the luggage is stowed away, set your sights on a Noosa classic: Bistro C. Boasting a view that will make you want to pack up and move to the coast STAT is this absolute treasure trove, whose breakfast options are particularly bang on.
+Think of local favourites like sticky BBQ pork, spring onion and rice noodle omelettes, and toasted carrot and chia seed bagels with smoked salmon, eggy remoulade, edamame and flatbread.

-It’s only just washed up in Noosa but Land & Sea is already making a huge splash with the locals.
-Using only locally sourced ingredients their love for all things coastal shines through.
-Their signature beer ‘Coastie Common’ is their take on a classic lager, and is perfect for those hot coast days.
+Having washed up in Noosa in 2017, Land & Sea is already making a huge splash with the locals.
+Using locally sourced ingredients, their love for all things coastal shines through.
+Their signature beer, ‘Coastie Common,’ is their take on a classic lager and is perfect for those hot coast days.
 Feeling bold?
-Try the hoppy Proper IPA (6.6% hello!) or the malty, Brown Ale.
-Grab a local plate with spent grain crustini, beer cheese fondue, serrano ham, olives and pickles and settle in for the afternoon – just don’t forget to grab a growler on your way out.
+Try the hoppy Granite Bay IPA (6.0% hello!) or the fermented Kolsch ale.
+Grab a local charcuterie plate with rillette, pate, and an assortment of cured meats, and settle in for the afternoon – just don’t forget to grab a growler on your way out.

 Game for more as day turns to night?
 Look no further than Paradise Arcade for dinner!
-With its copper piping, decorative pineapples and cacti, mural of Frida Kahlo and neon signage the décor at Paradise Arcade is equally as amazing as the food.
-Spice up your day with dishes like Baja fish tacos, chargrilled street corn and fried chicken tostadas, washed down with their signature Paradise Palms Lager.
+With its copper piping, decorative cacti, mural of Frida Kahlo and neon signage, the décor at Paradise Arcade is equally as amazing as the food.
+Spice up your day with dishes like Baja fish tacos, chargrilled pineapple salsa and pork chorizo tostadas, all washed down with their signature Brewdog Elvis Juice.

 It’s safe to say that after a weekend of feasting, your piggy bank will be running a little dry.
 Good thing you don’t have to be James Bond to get a piece of Miss Moneypenny’s!
-With an extensive list of pizzas and cocktails the Hasting St venue will have you feeling as suave as 007.
-Treat yourself to a slow roasted lamb shoulder pizza whilst sipping on a rose petal martini or a botanical smash.
-Or if you’re on your way home from a Bond style dalliance with the enemy – why not stop by for whipped walnut praline and banana waffles?
+With an extensive list of pizzas and cocktails, this Hasting St venue will have you feeling as suave as 007.
+Treat yourself to a slow roasted lamb shoulder pizza whilst sipping on a rose petal martini.
+If you’re on your way home from a Bond-style dalliance with the enemy, why not stop by for whipped pecan praline and bourbon chocolate fondant?
 Miss Moneypenny’s has more tricks up her sleeve than Q.

-Whip out your bikini and book a spray tan, we’re taking culture and cuisine to new heights in Noosa!
+Whip out your bikini and book a spray tan Brisbane – we’re taking culture and cuisine to new heights in Noosa this weekend!